Skip to main content

 What is a write job?

+A write job is a job where hotglue is writing data from your product to an integration.
+This is often referred to as reverse ETL.
 For example, if you wanted to write Contacts from your product to a tenant’s Salesforce account, that would be an example of a write job in hotglue.

 How do you configure a flow to support write jobs?